baranovskypd/goodpress/README.md

 proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 <!-- badges: end -->

-The goal of goodpress is to post to Wordpress from R Markdown.
-This is mostly a prototype since I don’t use Wordpress myself.
+The goal of goodpress is to post to [WordPress](https://wordpress.org/) from [R Markdown](https://rmarkdown.rstudio.com/).
+This is mostly a prototype since I don’t use WordPress myself.
 I need the prototype for a course. :smile\_cat:

-**Important disclaimer**: I don’t use Wordpress, so I am not sure you should trust me.
+**Important disclaimer**: I don’t use WordPress, so I am not sure you should trust me.
 You are welcome to volunteer to take over this package/concept, but please tell me about it so I can add a link to your package.